nextmv-io/community-apps/cpp-hello-world/README.md

-# C++ compute/memory load simulation app
+# Nextmv C++ Hello World

-This is a simple C++ application that simulates compute and memory load.
+Simple example for running a C++ application on the Nextmv Platform.
+The app simulates compute and memory load.

 ## Remote usage